 All about the Yanahuara lookout point

 The Yanahuara lookout point is one of the most popular tourist attractions in Arequipa.
 It was built in the 19th century in the neighborhood of the same name.
 It is made up of several arches made of ashlar, a volcanic stone abundant in the region.
 On its facade are registered thoughts of some of the most illustrious characters of the city.
-From there you have a view of the city as well as the most famous snowy trains in the region: the Chachani, the Pichu Picchu and the Misti.
+From there you have a view of the city as well as the most famous snowy three in the region: the Chachani, the Pichu Picchu and the Misti.

 The lookout point is located in the Yanahuara neighborhood, 2 kilometers from the Main Square in Arequipa.